drludos/GBcorp/README.md

 If you want to try your hand at making Game Boy games, I'm releasing this one as open-source with heavily commented source code.
 If you have any question about the source code, feel free to contact me!

-This game was created from scratch for the [Game Boy Competition 2021](https://itch.io/jam/gbcompo21/rate/1212484): you'll find a lot of cool new GB games to play here!

 At first, this game was created from scratch for the [Game Boy Competition 2021](https://itch.io/jam/gbcompo21/rate/1212484): you'll find a lot of cool new GB games to play here!
-Then, after the competition, I spent several months to polish and enhance the game, resulting in the final version that you can [buy on itch.io](https://drludos.itch.io/gb-corp).
-If you want to play the version of the game submitted to the competition, it's still available here as a freeware "prototype/demo" download *(original source code of the prototype is included too, it's the Release 1)*.
+Then, after the competition, I spent several months to polish and enhance the game, resulting in the final version that you can [buy on itch.io](https://drludos.itch.io/gb-corp) and whose source code is available in this repo.
+If you want to play the version of the game submitted to the competition, it's still available here too as a freeware "prototype/demo" download *(original source code of the prototype is included too, it's the Release 1)*.

 Enjoy!